Efenstor/file_proc_vs/README.md

 **gmic_proc.sh**

 A script for multi-threaded (actually multi-process) processing of video using [G'MIC](https://gmic.eu).
 It's a bit simplistic, so the options are set by editing vars inside the script.
+It extracts video frames into frame files, then processes and encodes them back into video, so in its current form it's a bit redundant considering the existence of the *video_to_frames.sh* and *frames_to_video.sh* scripts.

 **progress.sh**